lingtalfi/Light_Kit_Admin_Generator/personal/mydoc/pages/lkagen-configuration-example.md

     #       More info about pascal case here: https://github.com/lingtalfi/ConventionGuy/blob/master/nomenclature.stringCases.eng.md#pascalcase
     list:

+        # The name of the plugin who handles the list actions.
+By default, it's the plugin name defined with the
+        # plugin_name option (at the root level of this file).
+        ?list_action_groups_plugin_name: Light_Kit_Admin

+        # The name of the plugin who handles the list general actions.
+By default, it's the plugin name defined with the
+        # plugin_name option (at the root level of this file).
+        ?list_general_actions_plugin_name: Light_Kit_Admin

         # The target_dir is the path of the dir where to generate the files
         # It's an absolute path.
         # The tag {app_dir} can be used, and will be replaced with the actual "application root directory".